ichensky/vncdocker/README.md

 # vncdocker

-This script will help you securily run GUI application as normal user inside of docker container.
+This script will help you securily run GUI application as normal user inside of `debian` docker container.

 As display server used `xvfb`.